babelthuap/stripe-bookstore/readme.md

-# Bookstore App with Angular and Stripe Payment
+# Bookstore App with Angular and Stripe
 _by Nicholas Neumann-Chun and Asami Kawamoto_

 This is a prototype of Stripe based payment system with a shopping App.